course: Bachelor Seminar Network and Data Security

 - 15 pages for master students

-There is a deadline for a preliminary version of you work.
-You will receive feedback based on this version from your supervisor.
-The feedback must be implemented in your final version.
+There is a deadline for a preliminary version of your work.
+You will receive feedback twice (once from the other course participants and once from your supervisor).
+The feedback must be implemented respectively (such that each updated version is corrected based on the previous feedback).
 All further coordination will be discussed with your supervisor.

 - Attendence is required: